ADA-GWU/3-concurrency-riadabduragimov/README.md

 ### Thread Management and Synchronization in Python

-The following section explains the thread management and synchronization techniques used in the Python implementation of multi-threaded image processing.
-The information is derived from the `main.py` and `concurrency.py` files, which are the core components of the implementation.
-These files leverage Python’s `threading` module and other synchronization mechanisms to efficiently handle parallel tasks.
+The following section explains the thread management and synchronization techniques used in the Python implementation of multi-threaded image processing. `main.py` and `concurrency.py` files leverage Python’s `threading` module and other synchronization mechanisms to efficiently handle parallel tasks.

 ---